Kitchen Facelift in Schaumburg Home

 Things to Do Around Schaumburg

-The St. Peter Lutheran Church was built in 1847 and is the oldest in Schaumburg, currently maintained as a museum.
+The St. Peter Lutheran Church was up in 1847 and is the oldest in Schaumburg, currently still up as a museum.
 Back in the day until 1970, the services were in German, the first language of many of the residents.
 Former Illinois Lieutenant Governor Francis Hoffman used to hold religious meetings there.

 You can stroll around for a good while in Woodfield Mall, but you can also check out The Robert O. Atcher Municipal Center.
 For a guided tour of the architectural treasures in the area, you can go with one of the Schweikher Home & Studio Tours